Halloween on Spooner Street

 "Halloween on Spooner Street" is the fourth episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on November 7, 2010.
 The episode follows baby Stewie and anthropomorphic dog Brian as they go trick-or-treating on Halloween.
-Stewie is soon confronted by bullies, however, who steal his candy, causing the two to attempt to take the candy back.
-Meanwhile, neighbours Peter and Joe decide to play several neighbour on their other neighbour, Glenn Quagmire, causing him to want to seek revenge on his friends while Meg and Chris attend a teenage Halloween party at Connie D'Amico's house.
-The episode is the only Halloween special of the series as well as one of the only episodes to have three subplots.
+Stewie is confronted by bullies, who steal his candy, causing the two to attempt to take the candy back.
+Meanwhile, neighbors Peter and Joe decide to play several pranks on their other neighbor, Glenn Quagmire, causing him to want to seek revenge on his friends while Meg and Chris attend a teenage halloween party at Connie D'Amico's house.
+The episode is the first Halloween special of the series as well as one of the only episodes to have three subplots.

 The episode was written by Andrew Goldberg and directed by Jerry Langford.
 It received praise from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.97 million homes in its original airing.
 The episode featured guest performances by James Burkholder, Chris Cox, Barclay DeVeau, Ralph Garman, Candace Marie, Noah Matthews, Natasha Melnick, Christina Milian, Lyndon Smith, Patrick Stewart, Nana Visitor and Lisa Wilhoit, along with several recurring guest voice actors for the series.
 "Halloween on Spooner Street" was one of five episodes submitted for consideration for an Emmy Award in the "Outstanding Comedy Series" category in 2011.